OIDC Enterprise Connection with Okta does not Return Full User Profile

 Solution

-Changing the OIDC connection to the front channel will change to using an implicit flow and the full ID token will be returned.
-This is the simplest fix.
+Changing OIDC connection to front channel will change to using an implicit flow and the full ID token will be returned.
+This is is the simplest fix.
+However if the front channel solution is not preferred the back channel may be used to resolve the issue.

-If the back channel is a requirement, a Custom OAuth2 connection can be created to call userinfo automatically after receiving the Okta tokens.
+To use the back channel to resolve, a Custom OAuth2 connection can be created which will be able to call userinfo automatically after receiving the Okta tokens.
 This can then be used to map the full profile into Auth0 as required.

 Sample script: